Gravitational Physics Had an Initial Crisis

 LIGO has been unable to provide the confirmation required of its efforts.

-Only one event (GW170817) in the 43 detections since LIGO began in 2015 has a possible independent observation but a news story in Germany's press indicated the gamma ray burst was detected first and then LIGO had an event to match.
+Only one event in the 43 since LIGO began in 2015 has a possible independent observation but a news story in Germany's press indicated the gamma ray burst was detected first and then LIGO had an event to match.
 All the rest are just detections with nothing to indicate a real event.
-There have been no observed inspiral events with two known objects to record its data to verify LIGO's system.
-This system has never been validated to do what is claimed.
+There has been no observed inspiral events with two known objects to record its data to verify LIGO's system.

 Hit back to go to previous page in history.